Hoa-Binh (film)

 The Bamboo Incident or Hoa-Binh (Hòa Bình, 和平) is a 1970 French film directed by Raoul Coutard and based on a novel La colonne de cendres by Françoise Lorrain.

 Plot

-About the small Vietnamese kids growed up during the horrors and hardships of the Vietnam War era.
+Two small Vietnamese boys grow up during the horrors and hardships of the Vietnam War era.
 Their father with the Vietcong and their mother in the hospital, two Vietnamese children try to survive on the streets of Saigon.

 Production

 Filming took place about 1969 in Saigon and Bien Hoa.